WinnixShih/WinnixShih/README.md

 - 👋 Hallo!
 I’m @WinnixShih
-- 👀 I’m now Studied at Department of Atmosphere
+- 👀 I’m now Studied at Department of Atmosphere in NTU
-- 🌱 Currently learning Python & C++
+- 🌱 Currently learning Front-end and Back-end
-- My goal is to become a software engineer in the future, and now I'm trying to learn more coding and programming.
+- My goal is to become a full stack developer, and make many interest and fun app.

 <!---
 WinnixShih/WinnixShih is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.